-DE Series LLC’s & Tax Strategies
+Delaware Series LLCs & Tax Strategies

 The structure boasts many benefits.
 Asset Protection may be the top priority among many participants and of special appeal to both rookie and professional real estate investors alike.
-Additional advantages include anonymity, simplicity and flexibility among others.
+Additional advantages include anonymity, simplicity, and flexibility among others.

 Consider a beehive and honeycomb as an analogy.
 In a Series LLC (SLLC), one master entity (the honeycomb) includes as many or as few “cells” as the “members” of the colony decide to create.
-Each is independent or each can be co-dependent.
-The extent of the relationship is determined solely by the bees (investors, members – “owners”).
+Each is independent, or each can be codependent.
+The extent of the relationship is determined solely by the bees (investors, members, “owners”).

-Ignoring all the other potential advantages and benefits of an SLLC, the focus here is on minimizing or avoiding tax liabilities by legally exploiting local, state and federal regulations.
+Ignoring all the other potential advantages and benefits of an SLLC, the focus here is on minimizing or avoiding tax liabilities by legally exploiting local, state, and federal regulations.
 But before we start, a few ground rules:

-2) Among taxing agencies: There are innumerable municipal / local, over 3,000 county, 50+ state categories (fuel, sales, excise, “fees, assessments and levies” and hidden costs in the conduct of business and investment.
+- Tax concerns are complex and ever-changing.
+There are innumerable municipal / local, over 3,000 county, 50+ state categories (fuel, sales, excise, “fees, assessments and levies” and hidden costs in the conduct of business and investment.
 The “smoke and mirrors” continue in dealing with the IRS, where the average effective or, “Actual Tax Rate” (ATR) is not 35% … ‘more like 22%.

 But, understandably, most folks pay most attention to the impact that the IRS makes on net revenues and income.
 Since the feds are the biggest and most commonly shared threat to putting money into the bank, let’s focus on the 800-pound bear in the room.

-The good news is that Papa Bear has consistently issued letters, opinions and directives that incorporate language in favorable to, in support of, protecting the legal rights of SLLC‘s and their participants.
-Even with those cases wherein the treatment of each series was not at issue, U.S. Tax Courts have classified each series as a separately regulated investment company.
+The good news is that Papa Bear/Uncle Sam has consistently issued letters, opinions, and directives that incorporate language in favorable to, in support of, protecting the legal rights of SLLC‘s and their participants.
+Even with those cases wherein the treatment of each series was not at issue, U.S. Tax Courts have classified each series as a separately-regulated investment company.

-Although the case at hand involved a “trust” participating in a “series trust”, the message was clear in creating solid-steel walls, rather than just wax, between each “cell of the honeycomb.
-Whenever well-documented accounting procedures, a clear Operating Agreement and sound business practices support the integrity of an SLLC, any and all tax benefits are due the participants.
+Although the case at hand involved a “trust” participating in a “series trust,” the message was clear in creating solid steel walls, rather than just wax, between each cell of the honeycomb.
+Whenever well-documented accounting procedures, a clear Operating Agreement, and sound business practices support the integrity of an SLLC, any and all tax benefits are due the participants.

 Moreover, unlike most other business structures, multiple options are available to taxpaying members.
 Each can choose independent classifications as a non-profit, corporation, individual or as part of the “parent” LLC itself.
 “Check the Box” and “pass-through” returns are options available to all, as mandated by state and federal law.
 With the advance guidance and advice of experts during the planning stages, individual circumstance allows for individual strategies, regardless of fellow members’ decisions.

 Constitutional provisions require other states to give, ‘full faith and credit” to taxpayers who reside elsewhere.
-If the legal entity is domiciled in, for example, Texas or Delaware, then Connecticut and Wyoming are obligated to honor the controlling tax laws of sister (or brother) states.
+If the legal entity is domiciled in, for example, Texas or Delaware, then Connecticut and Wyoming are obligated to honor the controlling tax laws of sister states.
 As the popularity of SLLC’s continues to grow exponentially, lawmakers and taxing agencies have been hard-pressed to maintain the pace.
 At the same time, such states as New York (through its Department of Taxation and Finance) has already issued the opinion that, “… for the purposes of personal income tax, all of the series will be treated as ‘partnerships’, which the authors interpret to mean that each series is to be treated as a separate LLC.”

 We’d be lying if any claim were made that there is a universally-applicable “silver bullet” or magical solution to the tax ramifications of any investment or enterprise.
 One size does not fit all.
 But no matter what your federal tax bracket, your local and state tithes, may be … whether building your 1st home or investing in a casino on the Las Vegas Strip … even if you’ve owned a “Mom & Pop” family business for 3 generations … SLLC’s are worth exploring.

 Do the homework.
-Consult experienced, experts who specialize in SLLC law and tax planning.
+Consult experienced experts who specialize in SLLC law and tax planning.
 Protect the honey.